 Theater at Goshen College is about so much more than just entertainment.
 It is about a chance to inspire, think deeply about the human experience, and learn how influential art can be.

-As a theater major, you will explore acting, design, dramatic literature, playwriting, voice, and movement, in addition to studying theater history and philosophy.
-GC’s theatre major program emphasizes a multidisciplinary education so that you can augment your thespian knowledge and theater history with courses in art, music, communication, English, and foreign languages.
+As a theater major, you will explore acting, design, dramatic literature, playwriting, voice, and movement, in addition to studying theater history and theory.
+GC’s theatre major program emphasizes a multidisciplinary education so that you can augment your theatrical knowledge and skills with courses in art, music, communication, history, English, and foreign languages.